sulfikkarpr/React-Learning-udemy/README.md

 Description: The React Style App with Tailwind CSS showcases the utilization of Tailwind CSS within a React application environment.
 It exemplifies the seamless integration of Tailwind's utility-first approach to styling with React components, providing users with a visually appealing and responsive interface.
 This project emphasizes the power of Tailwind CSS in simplifying the styling process while maintaining flexibility and scalability in React development.

+### 6.Refs and Portals

+Description: The Refs and Portals project is designed to help users understand the concepts of refs and portals in React through a simple application.
+It provides a hands-on experience in utilizing refs to interact with DOM elements directly and using portals to render components outside of the parent component hierarchy.
+By exploring this project, users can grasp the practical applications of refs and portals in building more sophisticated and flexible React applications.

 ## How to Run

 Follow these steps to run each project locally: